How Long Do Bike Tires Last?

 Beware of Cheap Tires!

-When looking to put on new or replace the tires on your bicycle it is a great idea to ensure that you are buying the best that you can reasonably afford.
-This is especially true when putting tires on your commuter bike as you do not want to be constantly dealing with flats on the way to work.
+When looking to put on new tires or replace them on your bicycle, it is a great idea to ensure that you buy the best you can reasonably afford.
+This is especially true when putting tires on your commuter bike, as you do not want to deal with flats on the way to work constantly.

-There are cheap tires out there that will run you less than $20 but these should not be used as a long-term option.
+Some cheap tires will run you for less than $20, but these should not be used as a long-term option.
 They are great for a temporary fix until you can save up for a nice pair of tires but do not rely on them for the long term.

-Generally, the build quality is terrible on cheap tires using inferior rubber in the process.
-This leads to them wearing out much quicker and they are more prone to flats as they are often more tender than a nicely cooked chicken breast.
+Generally, the build quality is terrible on cheap tires using inferior rubber.
+This leads to them wearing out much quicker and more prone to flats as they are often more tender than a nicely cooked chicken breast.

 Happy riding!